Practical advice and compassionate support to get your life back in track

-If you have been injured during the course of your employment, whether you are a current serving member of the Armed Forces, or you have been discharged, within the past 3 years, you may be entitled to make a claim for compensation.
+If you have been injured during the course of your military employment within the past 3 years, then whether you are a current serving member of the Armed Forces or you have been discharged, you may be entitled to make a claim for compensation.

 The Ministry of Defence (MoD) must operate in accordance with Health and Safety Regulations in exactly the same way as an employer in the private sector.

 Our specialist military injury solicitors can provide advice on entitlement under the Armed Forces Compensation Scheme (AFCS).
 You may also be entitled to claim through the civil courts and can pursue a civil claim at the same time as an AFCS claim.
 We can guide you through both the AFCS and civil claims processes, ensuring you get the full compensation available.

 We strongly believe military personnel deserve to be sufficiently compensated if injured while on duty.
 We recognise that injuries sustained during service can be life-changing and want to ensure you can get the support you need to rebuild your life.
 We can also advise you on accessing the specialist support and rehabilitation services you need for your recovery.

 In most cases, we are able to secure compensation without the need for court proceedings, but where court action is required, we can provide the robust representation and empathetic personal support you need for every stage of proceedings.

 We realise that bringing a claim against the MoD can be very daunting, so we shall do everything we can to make the process easy and stress free.

 For a free, no obligation assessment of your military injury claim, please call now on 01252 316316 and ask for Daljit Gill

 There are many situations which can occur (especially given the physical nature of military service) from which you may be able to make a military compensation claim.
 Whether you have been injured serving on the front line, or in a training exercise we can help.

 Examples of the type of situations where you may be owed compensation include: